AdobeDocs/experience-manager-cloud-service.en/help/assets/use-assets-across-connected-assets-instances.md

 When editing pages in [!UICONTROL Page Editor] as target destination, the authors can seamlessly search, browse, and embed assets from a different [!DNL Assets] deployment that acts as a source of assets.
 The administrators create a one-time integration of a deployment of [!DNL Experience Manager] with [!DNL Sites] capability with another deployment of [!DNL Experience Manager] with [!DNL Assets] capability.
 You can also use Dynamic Media images in your site's web pages through Connected Assets and leverage the Dynamic Media functionalities, such as smart crop and image presets.

 For the [!DNL Sites] authors, the remote assets are available as read-only local assets.
-The functionality supports seamless search and use of a few remote assets at a time.
-To make many remote assets available on a [!DNL Sites] deployment in one-go, consider migrating the assets in bulk.
+The functionality supports seamless search and access to remote assets on the Site Editor.
+For any other use cases that may require the complete asset-corpus to be available on Sites, consider migrating the assets in bulk instead of leveraging Connected Assets.

 ### Prerequisites and supported deployments {#prerequisites}